Safehub taps building-mounted motion sensors and AI to detect earthquakes

 Safehub isn’t the only company intent on tackling the earthquake detection and risk assessment problem.
 There’s Grillo, an in-home alarm that claims to provide warnings up to two minutes before an earthquake hits.
 SkyAlert not only gives an early warning of earthquakes but can also turn off gas and assembly lines.
 That’s not to mention One Concern, which leverages AI and machine learning to advise fire departments how to plan for earthquakes and respond to them.

-There’s skepticism among some experts about these systems’ accuracies.
-Last February and August, alerts issued by SkyAlert’s app overestimated the magnitude of earthquakes and caused tens of thousands of people to unnecessarily evacuate their workplaces.
+Some experts are skeptical about these systems’ accuracy.
+Last February and August, SkyAlert’s app issued alerts that overestimated the magnitude of earthquakes and caused tens of thousands of people to unnecessarily evacuate their workplaces.
 In response, the Mexico City government adopted a measure preventing private companies from sending alerts to businesses and residents.

 But studies suggest algorithms can be trained to predict earthquakes with reasonable accuracy.
-Researchers from Google’s AI division and Harvard University created an AI model capable of pinpointing the location of aftershocks up to one year after a major earthquake, which they found to be more accurate than a method used to predict aftershocks today.
+Researchers from Google’s AI division and Harvard University created an AI model capable of pinpointing the location of aftershocks up to one year after a major earthquake that they found to be more accurate than a method used to predict aftershocks today.
 And scientists at Stanford developed an AI system — dubbed Cnn-Rnn Earthquake Detector, or CRED — that can isolate and identify a range of seismic signals from historical and continuous data.

 “Our vision is a safer and more resilient world,” Safehub CEO Andy Thompson said in a statement.
 “In the event of a natural disaster, organizations need timely and detailed information to get ahead of potential downtime and business interruption losses.
 With our platform, business continuity and emergency response professionals can understand the extent of the problem remotely and prioritize damage assessments with building-specific data.
 With our new investors, we gain the right strategic partners to scale the impact of our technology and improve the resilience of more organizations.”